The text notification FAQ can be found here.

 • Interlibrary loans are due by the date indicated by the lending library.

 • Books may be automatically renewed six times if no waiting list exists for the title(s).

 Adults may borrow up to 50 items at a time (including multimedia items), and children may borrow up to 10 non-multimedia items and 2 multimedia items at a time.

 Fines and Charges

 A first notice is sent after the material is due.
 If the material is not returned within a week, a second notice is sent.
 A final notice after three (3) weeks contains a bill for the material with the cost of replacement of the material.

 Under PA Title 18, section 1, §6708: Retaining library property after notice is given to return it is deemed a summary offense.

 Under PA Title 18, section 1, §3929.1: Unpaid charges for materials that have been billed as lost or stolen may be prosecuted after thirty (30) days of delinquency.

-Patrons who accrue more than $10.00 in unpaid fines and charges shall be denied borrowing privileges until those overdue materials are returned or paid for if lost and/or damaged.
+Patrons who accrue more than $10.00 in unpaid fines and charges may be denied borrowing privileges until those overdue materials are returned or paid for if lost and/or damaged.